Harold W. Percival: Biography

 Between 1904 and 1917 Mr. Percival published The Word, a magazine with a worldwide circulation dedicated to the brotherhood of humanity.
 Percival's own articles earned him a place in Who's Who in America (1928–29).

 In 1950, The Word Foundation, Inc., a non-profit organization, was established for the purpose of making known to the people of the world the writings of Harold W. Percival.

 Influence

-Percival’s works were noted as a major influence upon Richard Matheson, the famous science-fiction author.
+Percival’s works were noted as a major influence on Richard Matheson, the science-fiction author.
 He said that his book The Path (1998) was based largely on Thinking and Destiny.

 In the book, The Bhagavad Gita: The Song of the Exalted Self, 1999, by Owen Slight, the author states that Harold W. Percival's Thinking and Destiny, like the Bhagavad Gita, reveals relevant, instructive and long lasting lessons regarding the higher self and the human plight—long lost lessons of everlasting truth contained both in the Sanskrit Bhagavad Gita and Thinking and Destiny.
 Both books contain complete systems of knowledge.
 The plight of Arjuna is shown by Percival to be our own.